Azure-Samples/azure-sql-db-django/README.md

 py manage.py startapp <app_name>
 ```

-Register the app and required modules in settings.py file and also create your Models which will represent tables or collection in database and Serializer for converting complex objects into native Python datatypes and deserialize parsed data back into complex types.
+Register the app and required modules in settings.py file.
+And create your Models that will represent tables or collection in database and Serializer for converting complex objects into native Python datatypes and deserialize parsed data back into complex types.
 Also, create your view function to handle the requests and return the response, and map URL patterns accordingly.

 <p>&nbsp;</p>